inovus-labs/Python-Learning-Resources/README.md

 ![output 1](https://user-images.githubusercontent.com/81223681/135761760-e09c79ac-3ee4-4cfd-996d-cc11811a12e6.png)

 ## **2.Multiplication Table Program**
 Yeah!
-Ice braked come on lets do an another program.This program is also a simple program but try it to ensure you are a good learner..
+Ice breaked come on lets do an another program.This program is also a simple program but try it to ensure you are a good learner..
 #### Source Code
 ```ino
 num=int(input("enter the nuber :"))